David Young (discus thrower)

-David Young was a Scottish athlete who competed as a discus thrower.
+David Young (c.1914 – 1983) was a Scottish athlete who specialised in the discus throw and won a silver medal at the 1938 British Empire Games.

+Biography

-Young, a Glasgow police officer by profession, was a member of a Harriers club in Shettleston.
+Young, a Glasgow police officer by profession, was a member of a Harriers club in Shettleston and the Glasgow Police Athletic Club.

-Self coached, Young won his first Scottish Championship for discus in 1937 and the following year claimed a silver medal at the British Empire Games in Sydney, which was Scotland's only medal of the athletics competition.
+Self coached, Young won his first Scottish Championship for discus in 1937 and the following year representing Scotland at the 1938 British Empire Games claimed a silver medal at the British Empire Games in Sydney, which was Scotland's only medal of the athletics competition.
+At the time of the 1938 Games he was a constable and lived at 40 Whitehill Street, Dennistoun, Glasgow.